anuragmishracse/caption_generator/README.md

 ## Experiments and results
 The model has been trained for 50 epochs which lowers down the loss to 2.6465.
 With a larger dataset, it might be needed to run the model for atleast 50 more epochs.

+With the current training on the Flickr8k dataset, running test on the 1000 test images results in a `BLEU` score of `~ 0.57`.

 Some captions generated are as follows:
 <div align="center">
   <img src="vis/result.png"><br><br>